adieuadieu/serverless-chrome/README.md

 The aim of this project is to provide the scaffolding for using Headless Chrome during a serverless function invocation.
 Serverless Chrome takes care of building and bundling the Chrome binaries and making sure Chrome is running when your serverless function executes.
 In addition, this project also provides a few "example" handlers for common patterns (e.g. taking a screenshot of a page, printing to PDF, some scraping, etc.)

 Why?
 Because it's neat.
-It also opens up interesting possibilities for using the [Chrome Debugger Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol) in serverless architectures.
+It also opens up interesting possibilities for using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/tot/) in serverless architectures.

 ## Contents